Click map above for larger image

 Construction of new green infrastructure (GI) features including rain gardens, infiltration galleries, and pervious concrete at locations along El Camino Del Mar and Sea Cliff Avenue to begin January 2019.
 Work will also include some water and sewer improvements, and roadway reconstruction along Sea Cliff Avenue.
 Construction is expected to be completed summer 2020.

 Green Infrastructure at Baker Beach

 The San Francisco Public Utilities Commission (SFPUC) will begin construction of new green infrastructure (GI) features including rain gardens and pervious concrete at locations along El Camino Del Mar and Sea Cliff Avenue.
 Check out the demonstration video

 of pervious concrete pavement from the Holloway Green Street ribbon cutting and block party!

 THE PROJECT WILL:

 - Reduce combined sewer discharges from Baker Beach outfalls

 - Improve urban habitat, traffic calming and bicycle/pedestrian safety

 - Provide water and sewer improvements, and roadway reconstruction along Sea Cliff Avenue

-Conceptual Project Rendering: El Camino Del Mar Rain Gardens
+Conceptual Project Rendering: Sea Cliff and El Camino Del Mar Rain Gardens